kestra-io/docs/content/docs/configuration/index.md

 ### Trust all SSL certificates

-Using the `kestra.elasticsearch.client.trust-all-ssl` configuration, you can trust all SSL certificates during the connection.
+Using the `kestra.elasticsearch.client.trustAllSsl` configuration, you can trust all SSL certificates during the connection.
 This is useful for development servers with self-signed certificates.

 ```yaml